 To one shredded butternut squash (about 4 cups), add 1/2 cup of dried cranberries, and 1/2 cup of toasted chopped walnuts.
 Then toss with your family's favorite coleslaw dressing or try this variation.
 1/3 cup of mayonnaise, 1 1/2 tablespoons honey, 3 tablespoons extra-virgin olive oil, 1-1/2 tablespoon apple cider vinegar, Kosher salt and freshly ground black pepper to taste.
 Taste and adjust it to your palate, then pour over the salad.
 Or just substitute the shredded butternut squash in your favorite coleslaw recipe.
 It's really good.
 Just try it.
 It's Autumn.
 It's good!

 I made this Greenie dinner tonight, after adapting it to my pantry and provisioning.
 It is so delicious.
 I'm posting the original Cabrini Spinach recipe, and then the alterations I made so you can make one or both or even your own version.
-I reduced the fat in this dish by cutting out one cup of cheese, using light margarine, and low fat sour cream.
-Extra sharp cheese has reduced or no lactose, which gives us a little dietary wiggle room here in using sour cream in a dish.
+I reduced the fat in this dish by cutting out one cup of cheese, switched up the frying fat to coconut oil which raises your body's ability to burn your energy, and used low fat sour cream.
+Extra sharp cheese has reduced or no lactose, which gives us here a little dietary wiggle room here in using sour cream in a dish.
+You can substitute Greek Yogurt for 1 cup of the sour cream without affecting the flavor and you'll increase the protein.
+THIS is a One-Pot wonder!

 KelliSue's Cabrini Greenie Casserole - with my apologies to the Junior League

-1 16oz. box of rotini - or approximately the same of low carb or gluten free pasta of your choice, cooked in well-salted water until barely tender, drained
+1 16oz. or so box of rotini - I use Dreamfields brand rotini, (with 5 grams available carbs) cooked in well-salted water until barely tender, drained

-3 cups of cooked swiss chard, stems chopped, or spinach, pressed dry
+3 cups of chopped cooked swiss chard, stems finely chopped, or spinach, drained

 1 diced onion

-1 cup of diced mushrooms (I used wild mushrooms)
+1 cup of diced mushrooms (I used foraged wild mushrooms)

 1 lb. boneless skinless chicken breast, cubed - sprinkled with season salt

-2 cups of sour cream (low fat would work here)
+2 cups of sour cream (low fat works perfect here) or Greek Yogurt for even less fat

 6 grinds of freshly ground black pepper

 In a large bowl, stir together cheese, sour cream, pepper.
-Pour the hot drained pasta over the top, and gently combine.
-Meanwhile, sautee the onion, mushrooms, and chicken in 1/2 cup of light margarine.
-When the chicken is cooked through and the onions are softened, combine with the pasta mixture and place in a 9x13" casserole dish.
-Top with a layer of Panko style bread crumbs, and spray with butter flavored spray.
+Pour the not fully cooked, hot drained pasta over the top, and gently combine.
+Meanwhile, saute the onion, mushrooms, and chicken in 1/2 cup of coconut oil or When the chicken is cooked through and the onions are softened, combine with the pasta mixture and place in a 9x13" casserole dish.
+Top with a layer of Panko style bread crumbs, and spray with butter flavored or coconut oil spray.
 Bake uncovered at 400*F for 30 minutes.
 The breadcrumbs get nice and crunchy and the casserole becomes one delicious pan of cheesey melty goodness.
 Makes 8-10 servings.
 The original calorie count is below.
 I'm sure my version was improved!
 You can keep this vegetarian by omitting the meat.

 My family's reaction to this casserole, which goes nicely with homemade bread by the way, was "make this one again Mom".
 My husband liked how delicious it was, and was happy that the chard came from the garden.
 As for me - I like one dish meals.
 You might want to put in 1 lb. kielbasa, cut into coins, instead of the chicken breast, or use some leftover ham cubes another time.
 This wasn't an expensive dish, using garden produce, 1 box of pasta, 1 lb. leftover or planned over meat, 3 cups of shredded cheese, and a .99 pint of low fat sour cream.
 I'll be blanching swiss chard and putting it in the freezer so we can enjoy this one again in the deep freeze of the winter months in Upstate New York.